Five ways to embrace the laid back NT lifestyle and learn a little more about our backyard

 The Northern Territory lifestyle is unique in so many ways.
 For many of us, enjoying balmy weather in the wet or dry season is what we’ve mastered.

-We all know we have pretty spectacular scenery, epic national parks, a melting pot of nationalities and tasty cuisines, and love for fishing that suits our laid-back lifestyle.
+We all know we have pretty spectacular scenery, epic national parks, a melting pot of nationalities and tasty cuisines, and a love for fishing that suits our laid-back lifestyle.

 But how often do we take the time to learn and explore more about this place we call home?
 We pulled together a quick list of things to see, do and hear to help you enjoy living the NT life a little more.